To celebrate Mardi Gras, I decided to try and to make gumbo.

 - 1/2 cup chopped parsley

 - 1 teaspoon dried oregano

 - 1 teaspoon sweet paprika

 - 8 cups chicken broth or water

 - 4 green onions, green part only, chopped, for serving

 - Hot sauce, for serving

-- In a large pot on medium heat, sauté in bacon grease the onion, celery, and bell pepper for 10 minutes.
+- Place the pot back on the stove, and on medium heat sauté in bacon grease the onion, celery, and bell pepper for 10 minutes.
 Add the garlic and sausage to the pot and cook for 2 minutes.
-Add beans, parsley, bay leaves, thyme, oregano, paprika, Worcestershire sauce, salt, pepper, cayenne, and chicken broth. to the pot.
+Add the soaked beans, parsley, bay leaves, thyme, oregano, paprika, Worcestershire sauce, pepper, cayenne, ham hocks, and chicken broth to the pot.

 - Turn up the heat to high and bring to a boil.
 Let it boil for 20 minutes and then turn the heat to low, cover the pot, and let it simmer for 40 minutes.